St. Augustine Trust Attorney

 There are a number of different estate planning tools that can be useful for achieving your objectives, but one of the most versatile and effective is a trust.
 Trusts have several important advantages, including the ability to manage and move things in and out of the trust and the ability to protect the assets in the trust from the probate process.
 While effective, trusts can also be complex, so it’s important that you work with a St. Augustine trust attorney.

-At the Law Office of Douglas A. Oberdorfer, P.A., our legal team can help you establish a trust that keeps your assets safe and provides for your family after you’ve passed.
+At the Law Office of Douglas A. Oberdorfer, P.A., our legal team of St. Augustine estate planning lawyers can help you establish a trust that keeps your assets safe and provides for your family after you’ve passed.

 St. Augustine Trust Attorney

 Trusts are powerful tools for estate planning and asset management in St. Augustine, FL.
 However, they can also be complex and can require more regular administration than something like a will.
-To take advantage of everything that a trust has to offer, you will want to have a qualified lawyer creating, modifying, and managing the trust.
+To take advantage of everything that a trust has to offer, you will want to have a qualified lawyer create, modify, and manage the trust.

 A trust attorney can help you establish a trust.
 Depending on your objectives, you may want a single trust or several.
 There are, for instance, different kinds of trusts, such as revocable trusts, irrevocable trusts, charitable trusts, special needs trusts, and others.
 Trust attorneys can help you better understand what kinds of trusts and how many will be helpful in your situation.